 What Are Core Web Vitals and Why Do They Matter?

-FID/INP (First Input Delay/Interaction to Next Paint): responsiveness.
+- FID/INP (Interaction to Next Paint): Measures responsiveness.

 CMS Rankings: July 2025 Report

-Here’s how the top content management systems stacked up by percentage of websites passing CWV:
+Here’s how the top content management systems stacked up by the percentage of websites passing all Core Web Vitals:

 Growth From June to July